a17sol/ProHiC/README.md

 ```

 ### Portable version
-To download the portable version for Windows, click the link: <a href="https://github.com/a17sol/ProHiC_portable/archive/master.zip">Download ProHiC_portable</a>.
+To download the portable version for Windows, click <a href="https://github.com/a17sol/ProHiC_portable/archive/master.zip">here</a>.

 Relevant repository is <a href="https://github.com/a17sol/ProHiC_portable">ProHiC_portable</a>